samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 ---
 date: '2020-01-18 14:52:05'
 layout: post
-title: How to Make a Blog that earns 1000$ per month in 2020
+title: How to Make a Blog and earn 1000$ per month in 2020
 subtitle: The only guide you need to get started with making money online.
 description: how to make a website
 category: budget